trello-archive/RxLifecycle/README.md

 // If you want to use Navi for providers compile 'com.trello.rxlifecycle2:rxlifecycle-navi:2.0.1'

+// If you want to use Android Lifecycle for providers compile 'com.trello.rxlifecycle2:rxlifecycle-android-lifecycle:2.0.1'

 // If you want to use Kotlin syntax compile 'com.trello.rxlifecycle2:rxlifecycle-kotlin:2.0.1'

+// If you want to use Kotlin syntax with Android Lifecycle compile 'com.trello.rxlifecycle2:rxlifecycle-android-kotlin:2.0.1'
 ```

 ## License